awsdocs/amazon-opensearch-service-developer-guide/sample_code/AmazonOpenSearchJavaClient-main/README.md

-# Example code for accessing the Amazon OpenSearch Service
+# Example code for accessing the Amazon OpenSearch Serverless

-This sample code shows how to set up an authenticated connection to the service and how to access its key APIs.
+This sample code shows how to set up an authenticated connection to the serverless service and how to access its key APIs.

 # Instructions